Deltares/webgl-streamline-visualizer/README.md

 Refer to [`examples/maplibre_basic.ts`](examples/maplibre_basic.ts) for the full example.

+## Examples

+A hosted version of some of the examples can be found on the [GitHub Pages](https://deltares.github.io/webgl-streamline-visualizer/).

 ## Standalone usage

 The core of the WebGL streamline visualizer can also be used standalone, for example for integrating with your map library or velocity field source of choice.